jbfcdev/sonarcloud/readme.md

-This is a for develop unit test and integration with sonarcloud.
+This is a simple app for getting started with unit tests and sonarcloud integration

 - Serve app:
 cd server